joeyRBH/ClinicalCanvasEHR/HIPAA_COMPLIANCE.md

 ## Executive Summary

-ClinicalSpeak is a HIPAA-compliant Electronic Health Record (EHR) platform designed for mental health clinicians.
+ClinicalCanvas is a HIPAA-compliant Electronic Health Record (EHR) platform designed for mental health clinicians.
 This document outlines all security measures, compliance controls, and operational procedures implemented to protect Protected Health Information (PHI).

 ---